 The high drag (fig. 27) of the main wheels in the retracted position (fig. 11) was largely due to disturbance of the flow about the afterbody of the nacelle.
-The effective drag rapidly decreased as the angle of attack was increased because the pressure gradient became more favorable on the lower surface of the nacelle and thereby counteracted the tendency of the wheels to cause separation.
+The effective drag rapidly decreased as the angle of attack was increased because the pressure gradient became more favorable on the lower surface of the nacelle, thereby counteracting the tendency of the wheels to cause separation.
 The wheel openings alone had the same general effect as the wheels.
-In the actual airplane, the effect of the openings would probably be more serious as the inside of the opening is not closed off from the interior of the nacelle.
+In the actual airplane, the effect of the openings would probably be more serious since the inside of the opening is not closed off from the interior of the nacelle.

-The value of $M{c\tau}$ for the main wheels in the retracted position was about 0.54.
-From a consideration of the theoretical flow over a sphere, the $M{c\tau}$ of an isolated wheel would be expected to be about 0.57 and, in conjunction with the nacelle, to be about 0.53.
+The value of M{CT} for the main wheels in the retracted position was about 0.54.
+From a consideration of the theoretical flow over a sphere, the M{CT} of an isolated wheel would be expected to be about 0.57 and, in conjunction with the nacelle, to be about 0.53.
 This result is another illustration of the possibility of satisfactorily estimating the interference effects on critical speed by the method of reference 6.

-The drag of the unretracted tail wheel was about one-fourth the drag of the retracted main wheels.
-The critical speed for the tail wheel would be expected to be about M=0.57, which was beyond the range of the wheel-drag tests.
+The drag of the unretracted tail wheel was about onefourth the drag of the retracted main wheels.
+The critical speed for the tail wheel would be expected to be about M = 0.57, which was beyond the range of the wheeldrag tests.